 Besides the core, Exonum includes the framework for building services.
 While the core is responsible for consensus, and provides middleware functionality for sending and receiving transactions and blocks, services implement all business logic of the blockchain and are the main point to extend Exonum functionality.

-Exonum services interact with the external world with the help of endpoints.
-A service may define 3 types of endpoints:
+Exonum services interact with the external world with the help of interfaces.

 - Read requests correspond to

-GETmethods for web services.
+GETmethods of web services.
 They retrieve information from the blockchain, possibly together with proofs.
 Read requests are executed locally, are not globally ordered, and cannot modify the blockchain state

 You may use open source services already written by the community, or open your service for other uses.